Ohio State Buckeyes: Tennis

-NCAA Men's Tennis Tournament Team Appearances (since 1977) - 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 The Men's tennis team has 23 NCAA Singles Appearances, 11 NCAA Doubles Appearances and eight All-Americans.
+NCAA Men's Tennis Tournament Team Appearances (since 1977) – 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 The Men's tennis team has 23 NCAA Singles Appearances, 11 NCAA Doubles Appearances and eight All-Americans.

-Women's Tennis - Big Ten Championships - 1974, 1975, 1976, 1977, 1978, 1979 - Note: The Big Ten officially began sponsoring championships for women with the 1981–82 season.
+Women's Tennis – Big Ten Championships – 1974–1979 – Note: The Big Ten officially began sponsoring championships for women with the 1981–82 season.
 Since then, Ohio State has yet to win a Big Ten Championship.
 Ohio State recently won their first Big Ten Championship in school history in 2016, after defeating Michigan in the finals.

-NCAA Women's Tennis Tournament Team Appearances - 1996, 1999, 2000, 2001, 2002, 2003, 2004, 2008, 2009.
+NCAA Women's Tennis Tournament Team Appearances – 1996, 1999, 2000, 2001, 2002, 2003, 2004, 2008, 2009.
 The Women have five NCAA Singles Appearances, four NCAA Doubles Appearances and two All-Americans.

 Wrestling

 Ohio State wrestling was established at the university in 1921.
 Formerly the coach of Hofstra University for 11 years, the current Head Coach of the team is Tom Ryan.
-He has been coaching Ohio State since the 2006-2007 wrestling season.
+He has been coaching Ohio State since the 2006–2007 wrestling season.
 His coaching ability led the Buckeye Wrestling team to 3 Big Ten titles, an NCAA title in 2015 and 5 NCAA runners-up finishes.
 The team has a practice facility named The Jennings Center and competes on campus in Covelli Arena.
-Two-time NCAA wrestling champion Jeffrey Jaggers, or commonly referred to as J Jaggers, made a seamless transition from student-athlete to coach in 2009-10 as the volunteer assistant coach.
+Two-time NCAA wrestling champion Jeffrey Jaggers, or commonly referred to as J Jaggers, made a seamless transition from student-athlete to coach in 2009–10 as the volunteer assistant coach.
 Mark Coleman was a former Buckeye wrestler and a 1988 Big Ten Conference Champion & NCAA Champion Wrestler (190 lbs).
-Coleman a silver medalist in the 1991 FILA Wrestling World Championships, went on to become the first ever UFC Heavyweight Champion, and is a distinguished UFC Hall of Fame member.
+Coleman a silver medalist in the 1991 FILA Wrestling World Championships, went on to become the first ever UFC Heavyweight Champion, and is a UFC Hall of Fame member.

 In 2015, Ohio State won its first national championship, after coming close in 2008 and 2009.
 It broke Penn State's streak of four consecutive team titles, but extended the Big Ten's national championship run to nine with the help of 4-time NCAA champion Logan Stieber.

 2015 Ohio State wrestler Kyle Snyder becomes youngest World Champion in United States Wrestling History.
 On Friday September 11 Kyle won five matches including a dramatic ending in the gold medal round at 97 kg/213 lbs.
-Trailing 4–3 with less than a minute remaining, Snyder got a takedown against returning World champion Abdusalam Gadisov of Russia and ultimately prevailed by criteria with the score tied at 5-5.
+Trailing 4–3 with less than a minute remaining, Snyder got a takedown against returning World champion Abdusalam Gadisov of Russia and ultimately prevailed by criteria with the score tied at 5–5.
 "It is amazing hearing the USA chants, especially on a day like today – September 11," said Snyder.
 "It's important to come out here and represent your country to the best of your ability."

 Ohio State University Buckeye Wrestling Team Accomplishments include: